mtweigel/CSU-Senior-Project/README.md

 1. Download installer: https://github.com/mtweigel/CSU-Senior-Project/blob/master/FlickFix.exe
 2. Install and Run

-Note: this is being detected as unsafe by Windows Defender, so you will need to temporarily disable real time virus detection to install.
-Sketchy, I know.
-Still looking into a fix.
+Note: This is being detected as unsafe by Windows Defender, so you will need to temporarily disable real time virus detection to install.
+Sketchy, I know but this happens because I have not purchased a digital certificate.

 You should be able to run FlickFix at this point.
 If not, please contact me with your issue.

 <br>

 ### How to build FlickFix:
-If you want to to build the project yourself, this you how you can do that:
+If you want to build the project yourself, this is how you can do that:
 1. Download FFmpeg and K-Lite Codec.
 2. Download Qt Creator 5.15.2.
-3. Download the all of the files found in src: https://github.com/mtweigel/CSU-Senior-Project/tree/master/src
+3. Download all of the files found in src: https://github.com/mtweigel/CSU-Senior-Project/tree/master/src
 4. Place them together in a single folder called FlickFix.
 5. In Qt Creator, open the file FlickFix.pro.
 6. Build and Run.